arm-hpc-user-group/Cloud-HPC-Hackathon-2021/Tutorials/CloverLeaf/README.md

 ### Validation

-For this test case we want to look at the `Kenetic Energy` after 87 steps (defined in the `clover.in` file).
+For this test case we want to look at the `Kinetic Energy` after 87 steps (defined in the `clover.in` file).

 The sample output for the end of the calculation, gives us a number of validation criteria.
 ```